Stability of restrictions of cotangent bundles of irreducible Hermitian symmetric spaces of compact type: Introduction

-We give a positive answer to this question in the following setting.
-Recall that a Hermitian symmetric space is a Hermitian manifold in which every point is an isolated point of an isometric involution.
+We study these questions in the following setting.
+Recall that a \emph{Hermitian symmetric space} is a Hermitian manifold in which every point is an isolated point of an isometric involution.
 It is homogeneous under its isometry group.
-Compact examples include the usual Grassmannians, the quadric hypersurfaces, the Lagrangian Grassmannians parametrising $n$-dimensional Lagrangian subspaces of $\C^{2n}$ equipped with a symplectic form, the spinor Grassmannian parametrising one family of $n$-dimensional isotropic subspaces of $\C^{2n}$ equipped with a nondegenerate quadratic form, and two exceptional manifolds.
-For a compact irreducible Hermitian symmetric spaces $Y$, the cotangent bundle $\Omega_Y$ is an irreducible homogeneous, hence stable, vector bundle.
+It is called \emph{irreducible} if furthermore it cannot be written as the non trivial product of two Hermitian symmetric spaces.
+This property is equivalent to the fact that the isometry group is almost simple.
+Compact examples of irreducible Hermitian symmetric spaces consist of the usual Grassmannians, the quadric hypersurfaces\footnote{To deal with all quadrics, we handle the case of the two dimensional quadric, although it is reducible.}, the Lagrangian Grassmannians parameterizing $n$-dimensional Lagrangian subspaces of $\C^{2n}$ equipped with a symplectic form, the spinor Grassmannian parameterizing one family of $n$-dimensional isotropic subspaces of $\C^{2n}$ equipped with a non degenerate quadratic form, and two exceptional manifolds.